nordic-rse/nordic-rse.github.io/content/_index.md

 ### Unconference

 We are planning an [online unconference](/events/2021-online-unconference) on June 29–30.
-The program will consist of your contributions and we encourage you to submit a quick abstract for a discussion topic, talk, demonstration or any other type of program you would like to run.
+The program will consist of your contributions and we encourage you to submit a short abstract for a discussion topic, talk, demonstration or any other type of program you would like to run.

 ### Biweekly meeting